LIZ'S PLAN TO STRENGTHEN HEALTH CARE

 Don't let anyone tell you this can't happen.
 It is a proposal that will bring down the cost of care, make our communities and families more secure, and make us more competitive with countries that spend much less money and get better care.
 In a Medicare for All program, no one will have to pay $700 for an EpiPen.
 Drug companies won't be able to get away with price-gouging any more, because the Medicare program can negotiate with drug companies and bring down these outrageous costs.
 Americans and Hoosiers deserve nothing less.

 And don't let anyone tell you this isn't realistic.
 We can win the war for universal coverage and also fight and win the battles along the way that get us there.
-That is why I also support the bipartisan effort of Senators Patty Murray and Lamar Alexander to stabilize the health care market while we fight for meaningful reform.
-It's clear that "Repeal and Replace" was all hat and no cattle.
+It’s why I will stand with senators from both parties, like Patty Murray and Lamar Alexander, to stabilize the healthcare market and defend the Affordable Care Act.
 We need to move forward, not back, and that's why this bipartisan deal is essential.